Education is not a privilege. It is a human right.

 According to international law, other actors have responsibilities in upholding the right to education:

-- Private businesses also have the responsibility to respect human rights and avoid infringing on the rights of others.
-For more info, see UN Guiding Principles on Business and Human Rights , Committee on the Rights of the Child General Comment 16 and our page on Privatisation.
+- private businesses also have the responsibility to respect human rights and avoid infringing on the rights of others.
+For more information, see UN Guiding Principles on Business and Human Rights , Committee on the Rights of the Child General Comment 16 and our page on Privatisation

-- In addition, parents have the responsibility to ensure that their children attend compulsory education.
-They cannot deny their children access to education.
+- parents have the responsibility to ensure that their children attend compulsory education.
+They cannot deny their children access to education

 Violations of the right to education may occur through direct action of States parties (act of commission) or through their failure to take steps required by law (act of omission).
 Concrete examples are given in paragraph 59 of the General Comment 13.